Music Education, M.M.

 The M.M. in Music Education provides opportunities for advanced study through specialization in either music education practice or music education research.
 This program of study is designed for students intending to pursue a doctoral degree in Music Education; those seeking permanent certification in Pennsylvania; or those who view the degree as terminal.

 Students typically find employment in educational systems and also within the music industry.
 The program also is recommended for those who plan to pursue a doctoral degree in Music Education.

 Non-Matriculated Student Policy:

-With permission from the Dean's Office, individuals may be granted permission to enter the College as a non-matriculated student, taking up to 9 graduate credits (excluding private lessons) before applying for admission to a program.
+With permission from the Dean's Office, individuals may enter the College as a non-matriculated student, taking up to 9 graduate credits (excluding private lessons) before applying for admission to a program.

 Boyer College of Music and Dance offers a number of assistantships and

 academic internships to matriculated graduate students.
 Full awards

 carry a cash stipend plus full tuition remission for the Fall and Spring